mech/Languages/Clean Code/SOLID.md

 ## SRP

+Always ask yourself: Should XXX be responsible for YYY?
+Or more generally, should this receiver be responsible for responding to this message?

 > "Should these 2 responsibilities be separated?
 That depends upon how the application is changing."
 > If, on the other hand, the application is not changing in ways that cause the two responsibilities to change at different times, then there is no need to separate them.